cssgunc/breast-cancer-hub/backend-breast-cancer-hub/README.md

-# Auth API Documentation
+# API Documentation

-This API provides two main authentication endpoints: registration and login.
+This API Has two main resources: auth and settings

 ## Endpoints